sneha-balamurali/fpga/introduction/red_pitaya.md

 ## Key components

-The following explanations are based on the official Red Pitaya schematics [^2], with additional commentary for clarity.
+The following explanations are based on the official Red Pitaya Schematics v1.0.1 [^2], with additional commentary for clarity.

 ### Inputs (IN1, IN2):
 - **2x ADC 14 bit@125 MHz:**